hikoworks/hikolang/doc/language/syntax/type_definition.md

  - `variant`: Creates a type that as value is one of a set of name that can also hold payload of a set of values.
  - `struct`: Creates a type that is a set of value members.

-### abi(x)

-On a type this will change how the memory layout is for an object.

- - "c": Use the C ABI. (same as aligned)
- - "c++": Use the C++ ABI. (same as aligned)
- - "aligned": Keep members in a struct in given order, and align members.
- - "reorder": Reorder members in a struct, pack while maintaining alignment. (default)
- - "pack": Keep members in a struct in given order, ignore natural alignment of members.
-This will cause member access to use possible slower, but valid, unaligned access.
- - "compress": Use niche-mask to further compress members in a struct.
-Access to members may require shifts and masks.